erf/vis-plug/README.md

 -- configure plugins in an array of tables with git urls and options local plugins = {

-	-- load a plugin given a url (https://github.com/ can be omitted) and expects a 'init.lua' file { 'erf/vis-cursors' },
+	-- load a plugin given a repo (https://github.com/ can be omitted and expects a 'init.lua' file) { 'erf/vis-cursors' },

-	-- first parameter is a shorthand for 'url'
+	-- first parameter is a shorthand for 'repo'
-	{ url = 'erf/vis-cursors' },
+	{ repo = 'erf/vis-cursors' },

-	-- specify the lua file to require (or theme to set) and give a ref (commit, branch, tag) to checkout { 'erf/vis-test', file = 'init', ref = 'other' },
+	-- specify the lua file to require (or theme to set) and give a ref (commit, branch, tag) to checkout { 'erf/vis-test', file = 'init', ref = 'some-branch' },

 	-- specify an alias to later use to access plugin variables (see example below) { 'erf/vis-highlight', alias = 'hi' },